calculix/ccx2paraview/README.md

 #### Using ccx2paraview in your python code

-To use the current release of ccx2paraview in your python code:
+To use the current release of ccx2paraview in your python code (having installed with pip or into a conda environment):

 ```Python
 import logging